btweedster/kickstarter-analysis/README.md

 - December is the worst time to launch a *theater* campaign, seeing almost an equal number of successes as failures.

-- It is most advisable to set a goal less than $5,000.
+- It is most advisable to set a goal less than $5,000 for *play* projects.
 The vast majority of projects succeed with these lower goals.
 As one increases a project's goal, generally it is more likely to fail.

-- What are some limitations of this dataset?

-- What are some other possible tables and/or graphs that we could create?
-1.
+- The largest limitation of this dataset is that the most recent data is from 2017.
+Therefore it is not only five years out of date, but the nature of the various categories and subcategories of projects may have significantly changed due to COVID-19 and the more recent rising inflation.
+More recent data could confirm the validity of this data set, or it guide one to make more appropriate decisions.

+- As stated above in point 3 of *Challenges and Difficulties Encountered*, it would be wise to perform a multivariable analysis: how time of year **and** project goal affect outcome.